ak-4789/heuristic1/README.md

 # heuristic1
-This is repo for trying new learning
+This is repo for AWS with Terraform